notactuallytreyanastasio/nasty/README.md

 This is where we get to see LiveView in action.

+## Sewing tags into all of this

 ## Filtered By Tag Publishing/Topic
+You might be saying, "we dont have tags yet", but we are going to after we make this channel.
 ## Chrome Extension
 We're going to handwave most of this away, because its not the point of the guide.